doxout/stractory/README.md

 To run a stractory, create a stractory server:

-    stractory --port 9000
+    stractory --listen 9000

-then from the same machine you may run stractory workers:
+then from the same machine you may run 4 stractory workers:

-    stractory-worker --port 9001 --registry 9000
+    stractory-workers --listen 9001,9002,9003,9004 --registry 9000

 or you can also run them from other machines

-    stractory-worker --port 9001 --registry stractory_ip:9000
+    stractory-workers --listen 9001,9002 --registry stractory_ip:9000

 (make sure every worker has a separate ip/port combination)

 By default, modules will be loaded from `process.cwd()/node_modules`.
-Additionally you can specify require search paths (extra node modules dirs)

-    stractory-worker --port 9001 --registry 9000 --node_modules path/to/node_modules
+You can specify a different working dir:

+    stractory-workers --listen 9001,9002 --registry 9000 --workingDir path/to/working_directory

+and modules will be looked up in path/to/working\_directory/node\_modules

 # Usage